DiamondLightSource/nexgen/docs/usage.rst

     nexgen_phil get paramfile.phil -o  /path/to/directory

-In case a .phil file for a specific beamline is not in the list, it is possible to create on using the ``new`` option.
+In case a .phil file for a specific beamline is not in the list, it is possible to either download a blank template (also listed) to fill in manually or create on using the ``new`` option.
 While this is a bit more cumbersome, it has the advantage of only needing to write most of the parameters once.
 Once the file is created it can be parsed by ``generate_nexus``, eg.

 .. code-block:: console